 For better performance of vSAN, use many magnetic disks that have smaller capacity.

 You must have enough magnetic disks that provide adequate aggregated performance for transferring data between cache and capacity.
 Using more small devices provides better performance than using fewer large devices.
 Using multiple magnetic disk spindles can speed up the destaging process.

 In environments that contain many virtual machines, the number of magnetic disks is also important for read operations when data is not available in the read cache and vSAN reads it from the magnetic disk.
 In environments that contain a small number of virtual machines, the disk number impacts read operations if the Number of disk stripes per object in the active VM storage policy is greater than one.

-Dedicate a high enough number of magnetic disks to satisfy the value of the Primary level of failures to tolerate and the Number of disk stripes per object attributes in the defined storage policies.
-For information about the VM storage policies for vSAN, see Using vSAN Policies.
+- Dedicate a high enough number of magnetic disks to satisfy the value of the Primary level of failures to tolerate and the Number of disk stripes per object attributes in the defined storage policies.
+For information about the VM storage policies for vSAN, see Administering VMware vSAN.